Last updated on March 30th, 2023

 - While the sugar is boiling, beat the egg whites at medium speed until stiff peaks form.

-- With the mixer running, add the sugar mixture in a slow and steady stream.
+- Switch to the paddle attachment on your mixer.
+With the mixer running, add the sugar mixture in a slow and steady stream.

 - Once all the sugar has been added, continue to beat the egg whites until the whites have lost their glossy sheen and the mixture holds a shape, about 10-15 minutes.